--Give the Flory Huggins expression and

--explain the major assumptions associated with it.
+-Give the Flory Huggins expression for the free energy of a polymer solution and -explain the major assumptions associated with it.

 -Explain all terms in the expression including the type of free energy to which it is associated and the structural unit to which it corresponds.